nbering/nicholasbering-ca/_posts/2014-10-24-google-data-table-dot-net-wrapper.md

 }
 ```

-The past three code samples are from the Google DataTable .Net Wrapper Project's <a href="https://github.com/zoranmax/GoogleDataTableLib/wiki">Documentation Page</a>, used with permission.
+The past three code samples are from the Google DataTable .Net Wrapper Project's [Documentation Page], used with permission.

 #### Using with ASP.Net Web API

 If you've gotten this far and have decided this solves some problems for you, I'll give you a free solution to one gotcha here.
 If you're using this library to return JSON from ASP.Net Web API, you'll need a little more overheard code.
 The problem is that Web API wants to be helpful and automatically attempts to format the output for you.
 Unfortunately to return a string as JSON we have to override this functionality and set the response headers manually.

 ```csharp
 public class ChartDataController : ApiController